Rydal Dam Our smallest dam, generating power for NSWView Map

 Visit the Dam

-Rydal Dam stores water for power stations at Wallerawang and Mount Piper.
-The dam is part of the Fish River water supply, the only scheme in eastern Australian to transfer western flowing water east of the Great Dividing Range.
-Conceived in the 1940s to supply water to the shale oil industry, the scheme now supplies water to nearby power stations as well as meeting stock and domestic needs in the Oberon and Lithgow areas as well as the Blue Mountains.
+Rydal Dam is part of the Fish River water supply, the only scheme in eastern Australia to transfer western flowing water east of the Great Dividing Range.
+Conceived in the 1940s to supply water to the shale oil industry, the scheme now supplies water for the power station at Mount Piper and other villages in the area, as well as meeting stock and domestic needs in the Oberon, Lithgow and Blue Mountains areas.

 Rydal Dam is 2 kilometres north of Rydal and about 20 kilometres west of Lithgow on the NSW Central Tablelands.
 Rydal is about 170 kilometres west of Sydney via the Great Western Highway and Old Western Road.